Quiet Biology

 For decades, cancer biology has largely been interpreted through the framework of genetic mutation accumulation.
 According to this model, cancers develop and progress as successive mutations provide cells with increasing growth advantages.
 However, autopsy studies of the prostate have revealed patterns that are difficult to reconcile with a purely mutation-driven explanation.

-Microscopic prostate tumors are remarkably common in men who die from unrelated causes.
+Microscopic prostate tumours are remarkably common in men who die from unrelated causes.
 Yet despite this high prevalence, only a small proportion of men experience clinically significant prostate cancer during their lifetimes.
-This discrepancy suggests that additional biological mechanisms determine whether a tumor remains dormant or progresses, and that the microenvironment, rather than the genome alone, may be the decisive variable.
+This discrepancy suggests that additional biological mechanisms determine whether a tumour remains dormant or progresses, and that the microenvironment, rather than the genome alone, may be the decisive variable.

 02The Autopsy Discovery of Latent Prostate Cancer

 Subsequent autopsy investigations confirmed that prevalence rises sharply with age.
-Studies have found histologically identifiable prostate cancer in 30-40% of men in their fifties, increasing to more than 60-70% in men over 80.
-This age-prevalence curve is among the most reproducible findings in oncology, and has been confirmed across geographically and ethnically diverse populations.
+Studies have found histologically identifiable prostate cancer in 30–40% of men in their fifties, increasing to more than 60–70% in men over 80.
+A systematic review pooling data from 29 separate autopsy studies conducted between 1948 and 2013 confirmed this age-prevalence curve, reporting estimated mean prevalence rising from 5% in men under 30 to 59% in men over 79, a finding consistent across geographically and ethnically diverse populations.

 Importantly, the individuals in these studies did not die from prostate cancer, nor had many experienced symptoms related to the disease.
 These findings establish that microscopic prostate cancer is often a silent and biologically contained condition.

-This creates a striking epidemiological paradox: while latent tumors are common to the point of near-universality in older men, clinically dangerous prostate cancer remains comparatively rare.
-Something is restraining these tumors, and that something is not the genome.
+While latent tumours are common to the point of near-universality in older men, clinically dangerous prostate cancer remains comparatively rare.
+Something is restraining these tumours, and that something is not the genome.

 03The Dormancy Phenomenon

-The existence of widespread microscopic tumors that never progress suggests the presence of a state commonly described as tumor dormancy.
-In this condition, tumor cells persist but remain constrained by regulatory forces within the surrounding tissue environment.
+The existence of widespread microscopic tumours that never progress suggests the presence of a state commonly described as tumour dormancy.
+In this condition, tumour cells persist but remain constrained by regulatory forces within the surrounding tissue environment.

 Crucially, this is not passive neglect.
-The host tissue is actively suppressing expansion through immune surveillance, stromal signaling, and architectural constraint, a condition of enforced containment rather than biological indifference.
-Dormant tumors may exist in a dynamic balance between cell proliferation and cell death, while interactions with immune cells, stromal structures, and nutrient availability limit their net expansion.
+The host tissue is actively suppressing expansion through immune surveillance, stromal signalling, and architectural constraint, a condition of enforced containment rather than biological indifference.
+Dormant tumours may exist in a dynamic balance between cell proliferation and cell death, while interactions with immune cells, stromal structures, and nutrient availability limit their net expansion.

 This distinction matters for clinical interpretation: if dormancy is actively maintained rather than passively permitted, then interventions that disrupt tissue homeostasis, whether through systemic stress, hormonal perturbation, or procedural disruption, carry the theoretical risk of releasing previously contained cellular populations.